Stellar-mass black holes in the Hyades star cluster?: Results

 \subsection{Half-mass radii}

 Figure \ref{fig:rhm_Nbh} shows the impact of BHs on $r_{\rm hm}$, defined as the half-mass radius of all the visible stars.
 The distributions shift towards higher values for increasing numbers of BHs, which is because $r_{\rm hm}$ is larger, but also because of the quenching of mass segregation of the visible components.
-Our models suggest that 3 BHs can produce an increase in the expected value of the half-mass radius for the visible stars of $\sim 40 \%$.
-As a further hint on the presence of a BH component, the observed value almost coincides with the expected value for the case $N_{\rm{BH}}=3$.
+Our models suggest that 3 BHs can produce a $\sim 40 \%$ increase in the expected value of $r_{\rm hm}$.
+As a further hint on the presence of a BH component, the observed value almost coincides with the expected value for $N_{\rm{BH}}=3$.

-The distribution of $r_{\rm hm}$ of the $N_{\rm{BH}}=0$ sample is mostly inconsistent with the observed value of the Hyades cluster.
-Unlike the other cases, this distribution shows a more asymmetric shape, with a peak at $\rhm\simeq3\,$pc, and a tail which extends towards larger values, more consistent with the models hosting BHs.
+The $r_{\rm hm}$ distribution of the $N_{\rm{BH}}=0$ sample is mostly inconsistent with the observed value of the Hyades cluster.
+Unlike the other cases, this distribution shows a more asymmetric shape, with a peak at $\rhm\simeq3\,$pc, and a tail which extends towards larger values.
 We investigated if this tail may come from clusters that have recently ejected all their BHs, and have still memory of them.
-Figure \ref{fig:rhm_time} shows the the distribution of half-mass radii for the cases without BHs at the present day.
+Figure \ref{fig:rhm_time} shows the the distribution of the half-mass radii for the cases without BHs at the present day.
 We distinguished between different ranges of $t_{\rm{BH}}$, defined as the time at which the last BH was present within the cluster.
-The stellar clusters that have never hosted BHs, because they are ejected by the supernova kick or because there are not massive stars to produce them (see Sect. \ref{sec:results}), constitute the bulk of the distribution, and are inconsistent with the observations.
+The stellar clusters that have never hosted BHs, because they are ejected by the supernova kick or because there are no massive stars to produce them (see Sect. \ref{sec:results}), constitute the bulk of the distribution.
+These models end up to be too small with respect to the Hyades, and thus are not consistent with the observations, regardless of their $M_0$ and $r_{\rm hm,0}$ (see also the discussion in Sect. \ref{ssec:ics}).
+From Fig.~\ref{fig:rhm_time} we also see that the $N-$body models where all the BHs were ejected in the first 500 Myr show the same $r_{\rm hm}$ distribution as those that have never hosted BHs.
+For these clusters, the successive dynamical evolution has erased the previous imprints of BHs on the observable structure, because the most massive stars had enough time to segregate to the center after the ejection of the last BH.